scalamolecule/molecule/db/compliance/jvm/src/test/scala/molecule/db/compliance/test/authorization/AUTHORIZATION_MODEL.md

 **Public entities** (no roles):
 - Entities that don't extend any roles are public
 - Anyone can access without authentication
-- All 6 actions available (query, subscribe, save, insert, update, delete)
+- All 5 actions available (query, save, insert, update, delete)
 - Cannot use authorization features (grants, restrictions) on public entities

 **Entity baseline** (`extends Role1 with Role2 ...`):